-Digital banking platforms, also known as Authorised Payment Institutions (API) or e-money institutions/issuers, generally don’t consider themselves to be banks, and they promise something different to their traditional competitors.
+Digital banking platforms, also known as Authorised Payment Institutions (API) or e-money institutions/issuers, generally don’t consider themselves to be banks, and promise something different to their traditional competitors.

-These platforms all offer an alternative to traditional high street accounts, they are quick to set up and operate entirely from your smartphone where you can access all their digital banking services.
+These platforms all offer an alternative to traditional high street accounts: they are quick to set up and operate entirely from your smartphone, where you can access all their digital banking services.

 Read on for a full breakdown or compare the best option for you now.